argoproject/Argo/docs/developers/setup-documentation.rst

 - rebuild the documentation
 - preview your edits in a browser
-- rebulid the translation files.
+- rebuild the translation files.
 - push your edits to GitHub and request that we incorporate them in Largo

 This presumes that you're familiar with the command line, and are using OSX or another UNIX-like system.